 Seeing the little iconic golden crown emblem has sort of become an autograph for quality programming.
-It is the sign of Hallmark branded products and while, most people may think of a meaningful greeting card when it comes to that name, what you are missing out on are some truly moving productions.
+It’s the sign of Hallmark branded products and while, most people may think of a meaningful greeting card when it comes to that name, what you are missing out on are some truly moving productions.

 Everyone in the cast is phenomenal.
-The adults were all wonderful, including Emily, Treat and Steve (and even Nicki Aycox from the short-lived TV show Dark Blue co-stars in a heart-breaking performance), but it really is the kids who steal the show, sort of by default, because they are so cute.
-Each and every one of the kids were impressive and everyone worked together so well; the genuine sentiment is always evident.
+From the talents of the adults, including Emily, Treat and Steve (and even Nicki Aycox from the short-lived TV show Dark Blue puts in a heart-breaking performance) to the kids, the cast is wonderful.
+Really though, it’s the kids who steal the show, sort of by default, because they are cute.
+Each and every one of the kids is impressive and everyone works together so well; there’s an authenticity in each tension fueled moment.
 The palpable emotional connection and scenes are touching – and I do not normally have much of an emotional (shedding tears) reaction to a movie unless something about it seems special.
-This is just that.
-Christianity isn’t referenced, but you almost feel like there are parallels to it, mainly in the form of a selfless servant.
-Stacey was cautions and uncomfortable in her surroundings, like many of us would be but the plight of the children – and their families was what tugged at her and they took up a big place in her generous heart.
+Beyond the Blackboard is one such film.
+Stacey is not just an advocate, she’s also a kind of inspiration to her students.
 Something that comes across on-screen in ways we’ve come to expect from such programs.